 How does a spouse who is divorcing an alcoholic plan and prepare?

 That is why we wrote this article.
 There are steps a spouse can take when divorcing an alcoholic that can make the divorce process smoother.
 In our experience, much of what we write is common sense but common sense that has been validated through our significant experience as Orange County divorce attorneys.

 This is not legal advice about your specific case.
 These are just some tips that we believe may help a spouse who is divorcing an alcoholic and needs general information on the subject.
 Nothing we write here is a substitute for advice directly about your case.

 Please ensure you have a private consultation with an experienced family law attorney.
 Finally, we only write about divorcing an alcoholic from California law's perspective.

 At the end of this article, we provide you with our contact information to reach our experienced California family law attorneys.

-First, let’s distinguish between divorcing an alcoholic who no longer abuses alcohol versus one who still does
+Distinguish between divorcing an alcoholic who no longer abuses alcohol versus one who does

 That definition sounds accurate to us.
 But there is an additional component to it for the purposes of this article.
 We are not referring to divorcing an alcoholic who is no longer using or abusing alcohol.
 We are referring to someone who continues to show the same consistent and often compulsive alcohol abuse.